shadadu/hello-scala/README.md

 1. Number of triangles: GraphX returns the number of triangles going through each vertex.
 We can rank the vertices according to the number of triangles they have and pick the first m as a metric.
 The total number of triangles these m vertices have can be a useful preliminary metric for the forming of giant components or super-communities.

 2. Size of connected components: This can be the best metric for capturing formation of large communities or percolation.
 GraphX returns the connected component each vertix belongs to.
-We'd like to determine the component containing the highest number of vertices.
+We determine the component containing the highest number of vertices by using the RDD actions and transformations of Spark

 Output Data: